 Traveller’s cheques are a safe and simple way of carrying your money, although there can be a hefty commission when you come to change them.
 Some places charge per cheque, others per transaction, so it’s common sense to take large denominations with you, or to try to change as much as you feel you can handle in one go.

-Banks (Mon–Wed & Fri 9.30am–3pm, Thurs 9.30am–4/5.30pm; in some cities, banks may stay open to 5.30pm every weekday) have standard exchange rates but commissions can vary enormously.
+Banks have standard exchange rates but commissions can vary enormously.
 The best place to change money is at the yellow Forex offices (w forex.se), which offer more kronor for your currency though also charge commission.
-You’ll find Forex branches in Sweden’s main cities as well as at major airports.
+You’ll find Forex branches in Sweden’s main cities as well as at major airports and train stations.

 Opening hours and public holidays